Second presidency of Lula da Silva: Environment

-On the day of his inauguration, Lula revoked a decree by Bolsonaro that allowed mining in indigenous lands, which was seen as an incentive to illegal miners.
 Deforestation in the Brazilian Amazon rainforest fell 61% in January 2023 from a year earlier following a series of anti-logging and anti-mining operations launched by government agencies under Lula, according to satellite data.

 In June 2023, the Environment Ministry announced a plan to curb deforestation in Brazil's Legal Amazon, and immediately embargoed all activities being developed inside conservation parks in the region.
 Additionally, the government announced the creation of 3 million hectares (7,413,161.44 acres) in protected areas until 2027/ the creation of tracking system using geopositioning for Amazon agricultural products and ecolabels were announced as well.

 In July 2023, deforestation in the Brazilian Amazon was reported to have fallen 34% over the previous six months while deforestation in the Brazilian Atlantic forest dropped 42% from January to May 2023 comparatively to the same period of time in 2022.
 In November 2023, Brazil's National Institute for Space Research (INPE) reported that the Amazon deforestation rate fell 22% between August 2022 and July 2023, compared to its previous 2021–2022 report (during Jair Bolsonaro's presidency).
 Considering only the period of the Lula government, the drop is accentuated to 49.7% compared to the same period of the previous year.
 Deforestation in protected areas fell the most, being the lowest in 9 years.
 In total, Imazon highlighted that 2023 had the lowest deforestation rate since 2017.

 In 2024, the National Institute for Space Research (INPE) identified a 100% increase in the number of fires compared to the same period in 2023, with 50% of these fires recorded in the Amazon, and 32% in the Cerrado.
 In October 2024, MapBiomas and Amazon Environmental Research Institute (IPAM) reported that the burned area was 150% larger than in 2023, equivalent to the size of the state of Roraima, through the MapBiomas Fire Monitor.
 According to the Copernicus Programme, Brazil broke a record for carbon emissions, releasing 180 megatonnes of carbon into the atmosphere, largely due to the increase in fires, bringing it close to that recorded in 2007, when the country broke the previous record, with the states of Amazonas and Mato Grosso being the biggest emitters.
 According to INPE, in 2024, Brazil had the highest number of fires of the century.